-It follows from the elements examined that article 10 of the Directive 2002/46/EC is violated by the Draft amendment as the system Belgium plans on adopting goes far beyond a notification of the placing on the market of food supplements through communicating a copy of the labeling.
-It rather equates with a premarket authorization through the communication of numerous information and engagements and gives the authorities the possibility to refuse the placing on the market of food supplements.
-The reasons that will be used for this refusal violate explicitly article 11.1 of the Directive as they are precisely the motives this article forbids using because they prohibit or restrict trade.
+It follows from the elements examined the Draft amendment violates that article 10 of the Directive 2002/46/EC as the system Belgium plans on adopting goes far beyond notification of the placing on the market of food supplements through communicating a copy of the labelling.
+It rather equates with a premarket authorisation through the communication of numerous information and engagements.
+It allows the authorities to refuse to place food supplements on the market.
+The reasons that will be used for this refusal explicitly violate Article 11.1 of the Directive as they are precisely the motives this article forbids using because they prohibit or restrict trade.